 What makes the fragment a specific “key” to the binding site is its shape.
 Fragment libraries mostly consist of rod-like molecules, with spherical ones highly diluted in this number.
-Disc- and sphere-shaped molecules are more conformationally rigid which contributes to the unambiguity of their interaction with target.
+Disc- and sphere-shaped molecules are more conformationally rigid which contributes to the unambiguity of their interaction with the target.

-Shape of the molecule can be predicted from the Plane of Best Fit and Principal Moments of Inertia descriptors.
+The shape of the molecule can be predicted from the Plane of Best Fit and Principal Moments of Inertia descriptors.
 For Chemspace 3D-Shaped fragments we selected only the compounds that have PBF≥0.6 and NPRsum≥1.1 and, at the same time, their shape determined from the PMI1-PMI2-PMI3 triangle diagram is not rod-like.
 These fragments have mostly, but not necessarily, high fsp3 value.

 |6||Heavy Atoms count||22||18|